 # pkg install nsd

-My master DNS server runs BIND so there’s no specifics regarding nsd
+My master DNS server runs BIND so there’s no specifics regarding nsd, here’s the most

 basic configuration the slave needs: